Why You Don’t Have to Be Afraid (Psalm 91:5-6)

 The you in “you will not fear” is Jesus.
 The psalmist is talking to Him.
 This is the way the Gospel writers understood Psalm 91.
 When Satan quotes Psalm 91:11 in Matthew 4:6 he knew that this psalm was about the Messiah, the son of God.
 Satan’s logic went this way: Psalm 91 is about the Messiah, now if you are really the Messiah then Psalm 91 should apply to you.
 And it did, without any coercion to prove it.

 The temptation was a moment of terror.
 Jesus was surrounded by the snare of the fowler (Psalm 91:3).
 The enemy was coming at Him with guns blazing, trying to hinder His mission, hoping to ruin His faith.
 And the Father was His refuge.
 The Father’s faithfulness was like a shield.
 Jesus endured that temptation.
 He persevered in faithfulness.
 He did not fear.
 And in fact, as Mark tells us, he was ministered to by angels and was with the wild animals (fulfilling Psalm 91:11–13).

 Precisely because Jesus didn’t have to be afraid, precisely because the Father is faithful to His Son, we don’t have to be afraid either, so long as we are in Christ.
 The work has been done.
 The life of fearless faith has been lived for us, perfectly.
 And when we embrace Jesus Christ, when we we trust Him and are made new creatures in Him, then all of His fearlessness is ours.
 All of the Father’s faithfulness to Him—the shield and refuge—is ours.

 What does it mean that God is faithful?

-This psalm is about Jesus, how does this psalm apply to me?
+This psalm is about Jesus, how does it also apply to me?

 What comforts of the gospel are found in Psalm 91?